Anthony D. Romero: Early life and education

+Romero was born on July 9, 1965, in the Bronx, New York City, to Puerto Rican parents Demetrio and Coralie Romero.
+He grew up in a public housing project in the Bronx.
+His father worked at a Manhattan hotel and was initially denied higher-paying work as a banquet waiter due to limited English proficiency.
+After filing a grievance with his labor union's attorney, his father won the case.
+The family later moved to New Jersey, where Romero completed high school.

 Romero was the first member of his family to graduate from high school.
 He received his B.A. degree from Princeton University's Woodrow Wilson School of Public and International Affairs in 1987, having written a senior thesis titled "Colombian Migration and Political Participation in the United States".
 He later received a J.D. from Stanford Law School in 1990.
 He was a Dinkelspiel Scholar at Stanford University, a Cane Scholar at Princeton, and a National Hispanic Scholar at both institutions.
 He is a member of the New York bar.

 Early career

 Romero started his career at the Rockefeller Foundation, notably leading a foundation review that helped determine future directions in civil rights advocacy.
 In 1992, Romero began working for the Ford Foundation, initially serving as a program officer in the Civil Rights and Social Justice Program.
 After less than four years in that position, he was promoted to the position of director, making him one of the youngest directors in the foundation's history.
 Prior to his departure, he served as the director of Human Rights and International Cooperation, transforming the program into the foundation's largest.
 As director, he managed and facilitated roughly $90 million in grants to civil rights, human rights, and peace projects.
 Notably, he also launched progressive initiatives in affirmative action, voting rights and redistricting, immigrants' rights, women's rights, reproductive freedom, and LGBT rights.